-Taylor Swift's bodyguard says he witnessed groping
+Plaintiff in Taylor Swift groping trial rests case

 Story highlights

+- The man suing Taylor Swift rested his case on Friday after four days of testimony

-- Greg Dent said he personally saw a man grab Swift's buttocks in June 2013
+- Earlier, Swift's bodyguard said he personally saw the man grab Swift's buttocks

+Denver (CNN)The former radio DJ who claims Taylor Swift falsely accused him of inappropriate touching rested his civil case on Friday after four days of testimony, including from the singer herself.

+Lawyers for Swift, who countersued David Mueller, now will have their turn to call witnesses.

-Denver (CNN)Taylor Swift's bodyguard testified on Friday that he witnessed former radio DJ David Mueller reach his hand under Swift's skirt at a meet-and-greet in June 2013 in what he called a "violation" of her body.
+Earlier Friday, Swift's bodyguard testified that he witnessed Mueller reach his hand under Swift's skirt at a 2013 Denver photo-op in what he called a "violation" of her body.

 "I know she wasn't comfortable with it, that's why she moved, pushed (her) skirt down and moved closer to the woman," Greg Dent said.